christian-vorhemus/DataVisualizer/README.md

 <td><b>Cardinality</b></td></tr>
 <tr>
 <td>api_key</td>
 <td>This is a mandatory value.
 It must be provided with every request.
-Please fill in the form above to get your personal API key.</td>
+Please fill in the form as described above to get your personal API key.</td>
 <td>1</td>
 </tr>
 <tr>